-For more information about the festival go to hackney.gov.uk/dementia-festival.
+Click here for more information about the festival.
 For enquiries please contact Harry Johnson, Dementia Friendly Communities Coordinator: email@example.com or on 020 8533 0091.

 “I’m extremely pleased to see the return of Hackney’s Dementia Festival, a programme designed specifically for people with dementia.
 Like last year, we have a great line-up of events, most of them free, to raise awareness and understanding of the condition and most importantly for people with dementia and their loved ones to have fun and be included and involved in their community.
 The Council is committed to working with our partners to make Hackney truly dementia-friendly for our residents, their carers, families and friends.”

 Cllr Yvonne Maxwell, Councillor for Hoxton West ward and Dementia Champion